Greta15/AUA_ENGS110_2020_GRETA/README.md

 •	YourGift is truly a lifesaver to keep on track.
 It has definitely made the frustration of the holidays cool down.
 This is great if you've a lot of people to purchase presents for and feel like you're losing your mind.
 •	I have sent him several emails, and administrators always respond within a few hours with an incredibly helpful response.
 •	Attractive, easy to use menu with tons of different options means you get tailored gift suggestions for the exact person you’re buying for
-•	Intuitive technology learns from users, so the more you interact with it, the more it learns what you’re looking for
+•	You set  your friends proffesion, preferences and age range
-•	It has a great opportunity buy direct from supplier or manufacturer Competitors
+•	It has a great opportunity buying a gift from your income range

+Competitors
 The apps that do similar functions, the competitors Technical Process and Specs